datreeio/datree/examples/security-best-practices/README.md

 * Ensure that filesystem accessibility is set
 * Ensure deprecated resource is not used
 * Ensure privileged flag is set
+* Ensure that imagePullPolicy is set to Always

 ## Ensure user permission is set
 This flag controls which user ID the containers are run with.
 If this value is 0, then